Diop-Nikuze/Pricing-Component-With-Toggle/README.md

 ### The challenge

-Your users should be able to:
+Users should be able to:

 - View the optimal layout for the component depending on their device's screen size
 - Control the toggle with both their mouse/trackpad and their keyboard